 No thrills.
 No frills.
 The message of the day is begin a presentation on time, and complete it on time as it shows respect for the audience's time.
 When you fail to do either or both, then the message you send to your audience is "I do not care about your time."
 Plain and simple.

 Your audience members who have shown respect by arriving early or on time are due the same respect.
-You may ask what to do when you have a glitch with the technology that causes a delay or what to do if a person in a key position relative to the audience members is missing and you must wait for his/her arrival before you begin.
+You may ask what to do when you have a glitch with the technology that causes a delay or what to do if a person in a key position has yet to arrive and you must wait for his/her arrival before you begin.
 Don't you worry for a second.
 You've got this.

 Additionally, ensure you avoid using phrases such as "If I had more time, I would ..." or "For those of you who can remain a few minutes after the presentation, I'll share ...."
 It suggests to the audience that it's the organizer's or the audience's fault you do not have more time, and that one of them was careless in scheduling "such a short amount of time" for you.
 Additionally, it is unfair to penalize those - positioning them to miss out on additional details - for operating in accordance with the advertised start and end times of the presentation.